โœŠ๐ŸฟAfrican American History โ€“ 1865 to Present

 Why This Matters

-When you encounter these organizations on the exam, think about context and strategy.
+When you encounter these organizations on an exam, think about context and strategy.
 Why did the NAACP focus on litigation while SNCC emphasized grassroots organizing?
 Why did Black nationalism resurge in certain eras?
 The answers connect to broader themes you'll see throughout the course: the limits of legal victories, the role of youth in social movements, the relationship between economic and political power, and the ongoing tension between accommodation and resistance.
-Don't just memorize facts—know what approach to change each organization represents.
+Know what approach to change each organization represents, not just its founding date.

 National Association for the Advancement of Colored People (NAACP)

 • Founded in 1909 by a multiracial coalition including W.E.B.
-Du Bois, Ida B. Wells, and white progressives—the organization rejected Booker T. Washington's accommodationist approach
+Du Bois, Ida B. Wells, and white progressives.
+The organization explicitly rejected Booker T. Washington's accommodationist approach, insisting instead on full civil and political rights.

-• Legal strategy defined its work, culminating in Brown v.
-Board of Education (1954), which overturned the "separate but equal" doctrine established in Plessy v.
-Ferguson
+• Legal strategy defined its work for decades.
+The NAACP's Legal Defense Fund, led by Thurgood Marshall, mounted a systematic campaign against segregation that culminated in Brown v.
+Board of Education (1954).
+That ruling overturned the "separate but equal" doctrine from Plessy v.
+Ferguson (1896).

-• Longest-running civil rights organization in U.S. history, demonstrating both the power and limitations of working within legal systems
+• As the longest-running civil rights organization in U.S. history, the NAACP demonstrates both the power and the limitations of working within legal systems.
+Court victories didn't always translate into real change on the ground, which is partly why direct action organizations emerged later.

 National Urban League

-• Founded in 1910 to address the needs of Black migrants moving to Northern cities during the Great Migration—focused on practical economic concerns rather than protest
+• Founded in 1910 to address the needs of Black migrants moving to Northern cities during the Great Migration.
+Its focus was practical and economic rather than protest-oriented.

-• Research and advocacy distinguished it from protest organizations, producing studies on racial inequality that informed policy debates
+• Research and advocacy set it apart from protest organizations.
+The Urban League produced detailed studies on racial inequality in employment, housing, and health that informed policy debates for decades.

 Nonviolent Direct Action

 The mid-twentieth century saw a shift toward mass protest and civil disobedience.
-These organizations believed that legal victories alone couldn't change hearts or disrupt the daily functioning of segregation—only putting bodies on the line could force confrontation with injustice.
+These organizations believed that legal victories alone couldn't change hearts or disrupt the daily functioning of segregation.
+Only putting bodies on the line could force a direct confrontation with injustice.

 Congress of Racial Equality (CORE)

-• Founded in 1942 in Chicago, making it a pioneer of nonviolent direct action before the modern Civil Rights Movement—influenced by Gandhian philosophy
+• Founded in 1942 in Chicago, making it a pioneer of nonviolent direct action before the modern Civil Rights Movement.
+Its founders drew directly on Gandhian philosophy of nonviolent resistance.

-• Shifted toward Black Power in the mid-1960s under new leadership, reflecting broader movement tensions about integration and nonviolence
+• CORE shifted toward Black Power in the mid-1960s under Floyd McKissick's leadership, reflecting broader movement tensions about whether integration and nonviolence were still viable strategies.

 Southern Christian Leadership Conference (SCLC)

-• Founded in 1957 after the Montgomery Bus Boycott, with Martin Luther King Jr. as its first president—rooted in Black church networks across the South
+• Founded in 1957 after the success of the Montgomery Bus Boycott, with Martin Luther King Jr. as its first president.
+The SCLC was rooted in Black church networks across the South, which gave it a ready-made organizational infrastructure.

-• Christian nonviolence wasn't passive—it was a calculated strategy to expose the moral bankruptcy of segregation and create political pressure
+• Christian nonviolence as practiced by the SCLC wasn't passive.
+It was a calculated strategy to expose the moral bankruptcy of segregation while making the political cost of inaction too high for the federal government to ignore.

 Student Nonviolent Coordinating Committee (SNCC)

-• Freedom Summer (1964) brought hundreds of volunteers to Mississippi for voter registration, resulting in murders that shocked the nation and built support for the Voting Rights Act
+• Freedom Summer (1964) was SNCC's signature campaign.
+Hundreds of volunteers, many of them white college students, traveled to Mississippi for voter registration drives.
+The murders of three civil rights workers (James Chaney, Andrew Goodman, and Michael Schwerner) shocked the nation and built support for the Voting Rights Act.

-Compare: SCLC vs. SNCC—both used nonviolent direct action, but SCLC operated through established church hierarchies while SNCC emphasized decentralized, youth-led organizing.
-SNCC's frustration with the pace of change led many members toward Black Power by 1966, while SCLC maintained its commitment to integration.
+Compare: SCLC vs. SNCC: both used nonviolent direct action, but SCLC operated through established church hierarchies with King as a central figure, while SNCC emphasized decentralized, youth-led organizing at the local level.
+SNCC's growing frustration with the limits of nonviolence and integration led many members toward Black Power by 1966, while SCLC maintained its commitment to interracial coalition-building.

 Economic Self-Determination and Black Nationalism